More Than 10,000 Britons Declared Bankrupt Every Month

 Interest rates are the opposite of gravity: what goes down must eventually go back up.
 Once rates begin to rise, those people who are on the cusp of financial insolvency could soon find themselves tipped over the edge.

-Bankruptcies may have reached their peak last year, but insolvency accountants RSM Tenon expect insolvency numbers to rise to 150,000 during 2010 and could remain at that level for the next couple of years.
+Bankruptcies may have reached their peak in recent years, but insolvency accountants RSM Tenon expect insolvency numbers to rise to 150,000 during 2010 and could remain at that level for the next couple of years.

 What is clear is that the aftershocks from the global recession will remain with us for some years to come and many people will end up paying a heavy price for the country's credit binge.